 Your doctor will ask about your symptoms and medical history and conduct a physical examination.
 During the physical exam your doctor will check your reflexes and level of sensitivity to temperature and touch.

 Your doctor may order additional tests to help reach a diagnosis.
 These tests may include an electromyogram (EMG), which shows the electrical activity in your muscles.
-The doctor may d a simple filament test, using l use a nylon fiber to check your limbs for loss of sensation.
+The doctor may do a simple filament test, using a nylon fiber to check your limbs for loss of sensation.
 You may also need a nerve conduction study to test how quickly the nerves in your arms and legs conduct electrical signals.